corda/corda/docs/source/design/confidential-identities/design.md

    be associated with a single x500 name.

-2. `verifyAndRegisterIdentity` should now only be called by the network map cache.
+2. `verifyAndRegisterIdentity` should now only be called by the network map cache (and any old CorDapps).
 Registering new public key to party mappings (or "confidential identities") should be done using the new method outlined above.
+As such this will be deprecated (see above).

 3. `certificateFromKey` should return the `PartyAndCertificate` for any supplied `PublicKey`.
 This will require multiple map look-ups: